oci-landing-zones/terraform-oci-modules-observability/events/README.md

   }
 ]
 ```
-## Defining where to send captured events
+## Defining Where to Send Events

-Within *event_rules* attribute, use the *actions_topics*, *actions_streams* and *actions_functions* attributes to define where to send captured events.
-These attributes are similar, defining the topics, streams, and functions used as target destinations for the event types in question. *actions_topics* and *actions_streams* support referencing topics and streams managed by this module or externally managed. *actions_functions* supports functions that are externally managed only.
+Within *event_rules* attribute, use the *destination_topic_ids*, *destination_stream_ids* and *destination_function_ids* attributes to define where to send captured events.

-- **actions_topics**: use *topic_keys* attribute to refer to managed topics and *existing_topic_ocids* attribute to consume externally managed topics.
-- **actions_streams**: use *streams_keys* attribute to refer to managed streams and *existing_stream_ocids* attribute to consume externally managed streams.
-- **actions_functions**: use *existing_function_ocids* attribute to consume externally managed functions.

-For referring to a topic or stream managed by this module, provide the topic or stream key as defined in the *topics* and *streams* attributes (see next subsection).

-For referring to an externally managed topic, stream, or function, provide its ocid (Oracle Cloud ID).
+- **destination_topic_ids**: a list of topics to send events to.
+This attribute is overloaded, i.e., it can be assigned a literal OCID or a reference (a key) to an OCID.
+When assigned a reference, the module first looks up for the reference in the *topics* attribute for internally managed topics.
+Then it looks up in the *topics_dependency* variable for externally managed topics.
+- **destination_stream_ids**: a list of streams to send events to.
+This attribute is overloaded, i.e., it can be assigned a literal OCID or a reference (a key) to an OCID.
+When assigned a reference, the module first looks up for the reference in the *streams* attribute for internally managed streams.
+Then it looks up in the *stream_dependency* variable for externally managed streams.
+- **destination_function_ids**: a list of OCI functions to send events to.
+This attribute is overloaded, i.e., it can be assigned a literal OCID or a reference (a key) to an OCID.
+When assigned a reference, the module first looks up for the reference in the *functions_dependency* variable for externally managed functions.

-The example below shows the three action types.
-Note that you can provide multiple keys and existing ocids (they are lists) and both locally managed and externally managed resources can be used together, but OCI will allow a maximum of ten actions per event rule.
+The example below shows the three destination types.
+Note that you can mix and match multiple OCIDs and references.
 ```
-actions_topics = {
-  topic_keys = ["NETWORK-TOPIC-KEY"] # this key value refers to a topic managed by this module. existing_topic_ocids = ["ocid1.onstopic.oc1.iad.aaaaaa...j5q"] # this ocid refers to a topic NOT managed by this module.
-It is a pre-existing topic that was created through some other means.
-}
-actions_streams = {
-  stream_keys = ["NETWORK-STREAM-KEY"] # this key value refers to a stream managed by this module. existing_stream_ocids = ["ocid1.stream.oc1.iad.aaaaaa...ijk"] # this ocid refers to a stream NOT managed by this module.
-It is a pre-existing stream that was created through some other means.
-}
-actions_functions = {
-  existing_function_ocids = ["ocid1.fnfunc.oc1.iad.aaaaaa...3bq"] # this ocid refers to a function NOT managed by this module.
-It is a pre-existing function that was created through some other means.
-}
+destination_topic_ids = ["ocid1.onstopic.oc1.iad.aaaaaa...j5q", "NETWORK-TOPIC-KEY"]
+destination_stream_ids = ["ocid1.stream.oc1.iad.aaaaaa...ijk", "NETWORK-STREAM-KEY"]
+destination_function_ids = ["ocid1.fnfunc.oc1.iad.aaaaaa...3bq", "NETWORK-FUNCTION-KEY"]
 ```

-## Defining event destinations
+## Defining Event Destinations

 Within *events_configuration*, use the *topics* and *streams* attributes to define the topics and streams destinations managed by this module.

 **Each topic and stream is defined as an object whose key must be unique and must not be changed once defined**.
 As a convention, use uppercase strings for the keys.
-These keys are referred in *topic_keys* and *stream_keys* attributes in *actions_topics* and *actions_streams*, respectively.

 For each topic in the *topics* attribute, you can define their associated *subscriptions*, by specifying  respective *protocol* and *values*.
 Supported protocols are *EMAIL*, *CUSTOM_HTTPS*, *PAGERDUTY*, *SLACK*, *ORACLE_FUNCTIONS*, *SMS*.
 Look at https://docs.oracle.com/en-us/iaas/Content/Notification/Tasks/create-subscription.htm for details on protocol requirements.